 We are exposed to credit risk through our SmilePay financing option.
-Approximately 70% of our members choose to finance their treatment through SmilePay.
-As of December 31, 2018, such plans amounted to approximately \$174.2 million in net receivables, had a delinquency rate of approximately 17%, and resulted in a reduction in revenue of approximately \$46.6 million.
+Approximately 65% of our members choose to finance their treatment through SmilePay.
+For the year ended December 31, 2018, SmilePay amounted to approximately \$174.2 million in net receivables and an associated delinquency rate of approximately % of revenue.
+For the six months ended June 30, 2019, SmilePay amounted to approximately \$ delinquency rate of approximately % of revenue.
 We may experience an increase in payment defaults and uncollectible accounts, and may be required to revise our collection estimates, which would adversely affect our revenue and net income.